scottralph/TechnicalWriting/README.md

 # TechnicalWriting
-A blog about technical stuff
+A blog about helpful things I have found in Scala, Spark, Big Data and other things.